IanLawrence/guide/admin/system_administration/making_enquiry_fields_matchable.md

 # Making Enquiry Fields Matchable

+This functionality allows you to choose which fields on an Enquiry will be used to search for potentially matching Children.

 1. Log in as Administrator
 2. Click the Forms tab at the top menu
 3. Click Enquiries from list